• Crime in America down; Experts not sure exactly why

-There’s good news for Americans: According to FBI statistics, violent crime in the United States is continuing a decade-long decline, with 2010 figures equaling those of the early 1970s.
+There’s good news for Americans: According to Federal Bureau of Investigation statistics, violent crime in the United States is continuing a decade-long decline, with 2010 figures equaling those of the early 1970s.
 Overall homicides, assaults and rapes reached their peak in 1991 and have steadily dropped or leveled off ever since.
 A particularly good example is murder, which has dropped by 51% in the last 10 years.

 Even better, a National Crime Victimization Survey revealed, “In 2009, America’s crime rate was roughly the same as in 1968, with the homicide rate being at its lowest level since 1964.”